Outage Co-ordination is an essential part of managing the operation of the power system in a secure and efficient manner.

 The Planned Outage Co-ordination Process (POCP) was agreed by the Planned Outage Forum in October 2002 and presented to the Grid Security Committee in November 2002.

-A POCP website has been established to host the outage database and a detailed User Guide.
+The POCP application is available on the Operations Customer Portal and hosts the outage database and a detailed User Guide.

 Outage Notification Guidance